aspirepress/.github/CONTRIBUTING.md

 * We only allow copyleft (GPL and similar) licensed libraries to be used in our copyleft-licensed projects.
 We don't allow copyleft licenses in non-copyleft projects.
 * We may choose a different license for any project at any time, without asking.
 But we won't make any open source project into a closed-source one.
 * Some users may ask us for a special license that doesn't conflict with the original license but adds new terms.
 This "dual licensing" is permissible.
-* If we dual license something, we won't restrict others from using the software the way it was originally inteded to be used.
+* If we dual license something, we won't restrict others from using the software the way it was originally intended to be used.
 * You promise us that you're not breaking any laws, contracts or agreements that you have regarding code you contribute.

 ### Legal Terms